64studio/pdk/manual/GettingStarted.md

 # Installation

-First of all you have to install the `pdk` package for Debian 8 'jessie' from https://github.com/64studio/pdk/tree/master/packages/debian/jessie or for other distros, use the version in the git repository.
+First of all you can install the `pdk` package for Debian which can be built from the sources in https://github.com/64studio/pdk/tree/master/ For other distros, please run the tools from the checked-out git repository.

 # Create a new workspace

 Now you are ready to create a PDK workspace:

 	pdk workspace create <path>

 e.g.,

 	pdk workspace create ~/mylinux

 then cd into the newly created workspace:

 	cd <path>

 e.g.,

 	cd ~/mylinux

 # Add your channels

 Inside the `etc/` directory of your newly created workspace create a file called `channels.xml` that specifies the upstream channels that PDK should use to resolve abstract package references and download packages (see [How to build and maintain a component](MakeComponent.md) for more information about abstract package references and pdk resolve).